nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There is no such status with specified status keyword.
+The specified status keyword is not a valid status.
   * 1a1.
 SellSavvy displays an error message "Invalid command format!" and provides the available status keywords.

   Use case ends.